-Consultations with the stakeholders within the Tymovsk gas delivery point (GDP) construction project will be held under the Environmental, Social and Health Impact Assessment in 2014.
+The GDP Tymovsk construction project initially planned for 2014 has been deferred to 2015.
+In this connection, consultations with the stakeholders within the Tymovsk gas delivery point (GDP) construction project will be held under the Environmental, Social and Health Impact Assessment in late 2015.
 The company will provide project information and receive feedback from the community regarding potential concerns/impacts, in order to take these aspects into consideration in the decision-making process.